Create and Conduct Engaging E-Learning Experiences

 Next start date

-In this four-course certificate program, you’ll get a complete immersion in the art and science of e-learning.
-We’ll cover the essentials of e-learning design and the tools and techniques for developing and managing courses and programs.
+In this four-course certificate program, you’ll get a complete immersion in the art and science of e-learning and instructional design.
+We’ll cover the essentials of e-learning and the tools and techniques for developing and managing courses and programs.
 You’ll explore different ways to assess program quality and effectiveness.
 It all comes together in a final special project that you can add to your professional portfolio.

 Professionals who work with e-learning content and those in education and training roles who want to enter the field.

 If you're not a native English speaker, you’ll need to have at least basic English language skills to enroll.
 To learn more, see English Language Proficiency Requirements.

 Because this offering is 100 percent online, no visa is required and international students are welcome to apply.
 For more information, see Admission Requirements for International Students.

 You must have access to a computer, and we recommend a high-speed internet connection.

 You earn the certificate by regularly attending class and successfully completing all required courses.
 For more information, see Completing Your Program.

 Instructors for the Certificate in E-Learning Design & Development explain how the program can help students forge a successful career in this growing field.